raspberrypi/style-guide/style-guide.md

 *   up-to-date
 *   URL – Uniform Resource Locator, but abbreviation is always OK and doesn't need to be spelt out in the first instance
 *   USA
 *   USB – universal serial bus
+*   USB C, USB 2 etc. Not USB Type-C in blog posts, magazine articles or books like the _Beginner's Guide_, but Type-C etc. is acceptable in writing geared for a more technical audience.
 *   USB flash drive
 *   user
 *   user base